yaya2devops/cloudblog/cl4c2j31m03r1jpnv9ulhf87o.md

 ## Wind-up
 You'll have no excuse now that you've got these resources to start learning with.
-Find a vision and work toward it; you will discover that passion will develop along the way.<br> **Let's go!**
+Find a vision and work toward it; you will discover that passion will develop along the way. **Let's go!**